niclasrst/Fourier/README.md

 # Product Name
 > Short blurb about what your product does.

-One to two paragraph statement about your product and what it does.
+One to two paragraph statement about what it does.

 ![](demo.png)